surajcodesml/surajcodesml/README.md

   *Duration: 44 hours | March 2024*
   Designed a Windows Form Application with C# and .NET to visualize stock data using candlestick charts, incorporating features like data binding and dynamic filtering for real-time updates.

-## 🎖 Leadership & Volunteer Experience

-- **Hackathon Co-Director, Hackabull**
-  _Tampa, FL | May 2022 – May 2023_
-  - Organized Tampa's largest hackathon with 500+ attendees, leading a team of 12 and raising over $20,000 in sponsorships.

-- **VP of Communications, Society of Hispanic Professional Engineers**
-  _Tampa, FL | March 2022 – May 2023_
-  - Curated weekly newsletters for over 1100 STEM students and coordinated events like the annual Engineering Expo, enhancing student engagement by 22%.

 ## 🛠 Skills & Technologies